-- All adults should be positive role models in the way they treat children and other adults - Children respond better to encouragement rather than punishment and so we place emphasis on praise and reward. - ❖ Good behaviour needs to be taught we develop pupil's understanding through our curriculum including Values for Life, PSHCE, Circle Time and School Council. - All members of our school community have both rights and responsibilities. - Working together with parents from an early stage encourages their support when dealing with unacceptable behaviour.
+- All adults should be positive role models in the way they treat children and other adults - Children respond better to encouragement rather than punishment and so we place emphasis on praise and reward. - Good behaviour needs to be taught we develop pupil's understanding through our curriculum including Values for Life, PSHCE, Circle Time and School Council. - All members of our school community have both rights and responsibilities. - Working together with parents from an early stage encourages their support when dealing with unacceptable behaviour. - Developing a growth mindset contributes to self -regulation and motivation which contributes to positive behaviours for learning.